QI U.S. TIN collection & formatting — 1042-S readiness, validation rules & reject patterns

 |---|---|---|

-| Canonical storage | Store TIN as digits-only (strip hyphens/spaces).
-Keep “raw input” optionally for audit. | Prevents schema rejects due to formatting artifacts and supports consistent exports. |
+| Canonical storage | Store TIN as digits-only, stripping hyphens and spaces.
+Keep raw input optionally for audit. | Prevents schema rejects due to formatting artifacts and supports consistent exports. |

-| Display formatting | Format for UI only (e.g., ###-##-####), but never change stored canonical value. | Separates operational controls from presentation; avoids “round trips” that reintroduce errors. |
+| Display formatting | Format for UI only, such as ###-##-####, but never change the stored canonical value. | Separates operational controls from presentation and avoids round trips that reintroduce errors. |

-| Length & type checks | Validate length patterns (e.g., 9 digits) and allowed character set. | Stops non-numeric characters, truncated values, and accidental copy/paste artifacts. |
+| Length & type checks | Validate length patterns, such as 9 digits, and allowed character set. | Stops non-numeric characters, truncated values and accidental copy/paste artifacts. |

-| Uniqueness controls | Apply dedup rules by party (Recipient_ID) and define how to store multiple TINs (rare but possible across roles/entities). | Avoids mismatches between KYC record and reporting record. |
+| Uniqueness controls | Apply dedup rules by party or Recipient_ID and define how to store multiple TINs where a party has multiple roles. | Avoids mismatches between KYC record and reporting record. |

-| Audit & lineage | Persist who captured/changed the TIN, source document reference, date/time, and justification. | Supports periodic reviews, corrections, and regulator/QA requests. |
+| Audit & lineage | Persist who captured or changed the TIN, source document reference, date/time and justification. | Supports periodic reviews, corrections and regulator or QA requests. |

 Implementation tip: define TIN as a strongly typed field in your data model and block free-text.